-The Top Writers Radio Show consists of six programmes a year, going out fortnightly on Fresh FM.
+The Top Writers Radio Show comprised six programmes a year, going out fortnightly on Fresh FM.
 It began in 2016.

-Each 25-minute programme features an interview with a local published writer, covering their influences, style, writing tips, future projects, and some music that has inspired or influenced them.
+Each 25-minute programme featured an interview with a local published writer, covering their influences, style, writing tips, future projects, and some music that has inspired or influenced them.

 All shows can be downloaded from this website.
 More ...